All Episodes

 They don't work.

-And a lot of this was predicted, even, and I played it earlier in the program.
+And a lot of this was predicted even, and I played it earlier in the program.

 The science of forestry is real.

-You have nearly 300,000 California power customers left in the dark as of yesterday morning, uh, a lot more as of today.
+You have nearly 300,000 California power customers left in the dark as of yesterday morning, a lot more as of today.

-But that's this is all, you know, an excuse.
+But this is all an excuse.

-You know, why aren't they practicing safe forestry out in California?
+Why aren't they practicing safe forestry out in California?

 And it makes no sense.